 Jobs and Careers in Electronics Engineering

-An Oregon Tech degree in electrical engineering technology brings graduates highly successful, rewarding careers that begin in the classroom through a distinctive approach to professional education and practice.
+A B.S. degree in electronics engineering technology brings graduates highly successful, rewarding careers that begin in the classroom through a distinctive approach to professional education and practice.

-Recent graduates are employed at companies such as MAXIM, Tektronix, and Intel.
+Recent graduates are employed at companies such as Intel, Tektronix, and Maxim Integrated.
 The program also provides a solid preparation for students intending to continue to graduate school to pursue master's degrees in engineering, engineering management, MBAs, and JDs.